-Pupils have an initial preparation session with a tutor or senior member of staff, which runs through commonly asked questions and essential tips to help pupils come across as well as they can.
-Feedback from this is then sent on to another senior member of staff, who conducts a formal mock interview, takes notice of how pupils have responded to the initial feedback and gives advice as to how pupils should hone their interview technique further.
+Pupils have an interview workshop, usually with the Headmaster or a senior member of staff, which runs through commonly asked questions and essential tips to help pupils come across as well as they can.
 In preparation for any further interviews or assessments, pupils are offered refresher workshops if appropriate.
 This is usually only necessary when there has been a long time lag between senior school assessment days.